canonical/jhack/README.md

   So, for example, `jhack nuke -s M foo` will nuke all apps and relations it can find matching 'foo', equivalent to `jhack nuke -s ar foo`.

+# fire

+This command is used to simulate a specific event on a live unit.
+It works by building up an environment from scratch and tricking the charm to think a specific event is running by using `juju exec`.
+You can use it to simulate `update-status`, and other 'simple' events that have no special requirements in terms of envvars being set, but also more complex events are supported (relation events, workload events).

+Examples:

+`jhack fire traefik/0 update-status`

+`jhack fire traefik/0 ingress-per-unit-relation-changed`

+Pro tip: use `fire` it in combination with `jhack sync` to quickly iterate and repeatedly execute the charm 'as if' a specific event was being fired.

+Caveats:
+careless usage can rapidly and irrevocably bork your charm, since the events being fired in this way are not real juju events, therefore the charm state and the juju state can rapidly desync.
+E.g. Juju thinks everything is fine with the charm, but you just simulated a 'remove' event, following which the charm duly stopped all workload services, cleared a database and got ready to gracefully teardown.
+If after that Juju decides to fire any event, the charm will rightfully be surprised because it thought it was about to be killed.

+However, if all of your event handlers truly are idempotent (hem hem) you should be *fine*.

 # replay
 This command offers facilities to capture runtime event contexts and use them to 're-fire' "the same event" later on.
+Unlike `jhack utils fire`, which uses a synthetic (i.e. built from scratch, minimal) environment, this command family gets a hold of a 'real' environment, serializes it, and reuses it as needed.
+So the env is more complete.
 The flow consists of two main steps:
 - inject code that captures any event, serializes it and dumps it to a db on the unit.
 - whenever you like, trigger a charm execution reusing a recorded context.